 Welcome to this beautiful 4-bedroom, 2.5-bath home in Flushing’s sought-after Flagstone Pointe subdivision.
 Offering 1.5 stories of thoughtfully designed living space, this home greets you with soaring vaulted ceilings and a cozy gas fireplace in the living room and hardwood floors.
 The kitchen features granite countertops and stainless steel appliances.
 Enjoy year-round comfort in the heated

 MOTIVATED SELLER!
-Beautiful 5-bedroom home with 3.5 baths including a master bath.
+SELLER LEAVING PAINT ESCROW OF $5,000.
+Paint your own colors for this beautiful 5-bedroom home with 3.5 baths, including a master bath.
 Hardwood and ceramic tile flooring throughout.
-Granite countertops plus additional breakfast nook in spacious kitchen.
-Plus formal dining room.
+Granite countertops plus an additional breakfast nook in a spacious kitchen.
+Plus a formal dining room.
 Living room and family room.
-Huge finished basement with a full bathroom in the lower level.
-Beautiful backyard plus an in-ground swimming pool and pool house.
-Don't delay
+Huge finished basement with a full bathroom on the lower level.

 At Flushing Valley Apartments, you'll discover everything you need to live the convenient and carefree lifestyle you deserve.
 Ideally located near the heart of the city, Flushing Valley offers a living experience unlike any other in Flushing, MI.
 We offer an impressive array of features both inside our apartments and around our community.
 If youre looking to find your next home in Flushing, MI,